arkivverket/py-objectstore/README.md

 ```

-A new version then gets uploaded to the Azure Artifact Feed where it can be consumed by other.
+A new version then gets uploaded to the Azure Artifact Feed where it can be consumed by other projects.
+Note that the container registry and Pypi repos are private so outside the archives you'll need to pull via Git.

+There is built in support for the following objectstores:

+- Google Cloud Storage
+- Azure Blob Storage
+- Minio storage gateways.
+This is mostly S3, but with some hash verification turned off as the S3 protocol was designed by people who never bothered to read the HTTP spec.

+## Pulling wheels via Poetry from the National Archives

+Please see internal documentation about how to access the pypi feeds in Azure.

-## Using this with Poetry.
+## Using this through git

 To add this to a Poetry project put something like this in your `pyproject.toml`

 ```